 At the title screen, select "CONSTRUCTION" on the menu.
 Press Start on Controller 1 to enter the mode, then press it again to return back to the title screen.
 Repeat this seven times.
 After the seventh enter-and-exit, hold Down on Controller 1 and press A eight times on Controller 2.
 Finally, hold Right on Controller 1 and press B 12 times on Controller 2.

 After all of this, press Start on Controller 1 to activate a secret message from a programmer with a little animation.

 Game Genie code IIOKYXAZ enables an in-game memory watch function at the upper side of the screen.
-It allows you to watch the so-called Zero Memory area, showing the first 256 bytes of the RAM.
+It allows you to watch the CPU's zero page memory area, i.e. the first 256 bytes of the RAM.
 Although there are two three-digit hex numbers, the left one is never used.
 B and Select increase and decrease the address, respectively.

 Pressing A should increase the address by 0x10, but as a side effect of this Game Genie code it instead results in permanent stage completion.
 There were CHR fonts for the lowercase letters "a", "b", "c", and "d" after the numbers, but they were rewritten with some other data and only "e" and "f" remain.
 As a result, some numbers are displayed incorrectly.

 This pistol powerup is found among the others in the sprite data.
 Judging by its design, it was presumably going to upgrade your tank's shot somehow.

 COPYRIGHT 1981 1985 NAMCO LTD. ALL RIGHTS RESERVED RYOUITI OOKUBO TAKEFUMI HYOUDOU JUNKO OZAWA